Difference between hardscaping

 What are some common examples of hardscaping?

-Common examples of hardscaping include patios, walkways, retaining walls, outdoor kitchens, and water features like fountains or ponds.
+Common hardscaping elements include patios, walkways, retaining walls, water features like fountains or ponds, and outdoor kitchens or fireplaces.

-When should I consider hiring a professional for hardscaping?
+When should I hire a professional for hardscaping?

 Connect with certified professionals in your area